-- Provide educational seminars for uncertified retirement coordinators and conduct bi-annual certifications. - Schedule fall and spring sessions. - Conduct annual general information sessions for all retirement coordinators. - > Tracking file and ongoing supervisory review. - Conduct orientation meetings with new coordinators to their responsibilities and meet individually with retirement coordinators on an as needed basis to answer questions and correct misconceptions. - Ongoing supervisory review. - Oversee the Pre-retirement seminar program. - ➤ Education and Training Manager assists in the oversight of the vendor program and reviews participant program evaluation forms. - Achieve an 85% certification rate of all retirement coordinators in fiscal year to ensure that plan participants are effectively assisted at the employer level in the timely and accurate filing of retirement forms. - > Tracking system maintained. - Goal 11 To provide services to DROP participants and plan participants subject to the Internal Revenue Code Section 415 benefit limitation.
+- Provide educational seminars and webinars for retirement coordinators and manage retirement coordinator certification program. - Ongoing supervisory review and tracking through Retirement Coordinator Learning Management System. - Conduct annual general information sessions for all retirement coordinators. - Ongoing supervisory review and tracking through Retirement Coordinator Learning Management System. - Conduct orientation meetings with new coordinators to their responsibilities and meet individually with retirement coordinators on an as needed basis to answer questions and correct misconceptions. - Ongoing supervisory review. - Achieve an 85% certification rate of all retirement coordinators in fiscal year to ensure that plan participants are effectively assisted at the employer level in the timely and accurate filing of retirement forms. - > Tracking through Retirement Coordinator Learning Management System.

+Goal 11 To provide services to DROP participants and plan participants subject to the Internal Revenue Code Section 415 benefit limitation.